pringscreem/FileCombiner/README.md

 This project is intended to provide a C++ program which can be used to combine multiple C++ files into a single file.

+Current Use:
+The program is used from the command line, by executing the file with command line arguments that are used to determine the way the files are combined and which files are combined, as well as the name of combined file output.

+	Use Example:
+	./FileCombine combine myCombinedFile game.h game.cpp main.cpp

+	The above command should copy the files "game.h", "game.cpp", and "main.cpp" into one file named "myCombinedFile.cpp".

+	Second Example:
+	./FileCombine help outputFile asdf.cpp qwerty.h qwerty.cpp main.cpp dvorak.cpp

+	This second example should print out the instructions for using the program and ignore all the other arguments after "help".

+	Other options for execution:
+		simplecombine - This does not remove any include statements. commentcombine - This comments out the include statements instead of removing them.

 Current Functionality:
 The default combine operation removes the "include" statements for class